Rat poison: hard-hitting facts about using it in your chicken coop.

 I have more specific information about exactly what to look for, and other methods of getting rid of rats if you don't want to use poison.

-Click on the pics to go to the right page.
+Click on the buttons to go to the right page.

 Unfortunately I've learned about rodents through first-hand experience.
 However, as with all information on my site I have taken care to have it verified by credible sources.

-I am also indebted to Darren McKellar, Pest Control and Clinical Waste Manager at the London Borough of Lewisham, for his advice and for giving permission to use their very helpful graphics.
+1. I am indebted to Darren McKellar, Pest Control and Clinical Waste Manager at the London Borough of Lewisham, for his information, advice and for giving permission to use their very helpful graphics.